Paris Metro: Fares

-Tickets are sold online (e.g. via SNCF Connect), at staffed counters and at automated machines in the station foyer.
-Unlimited passes for a whole day, week or month are called Forfait Navigo.
-Online, the ticket can directly be added to the phone which can than be used at the automated gates by simply holding the phone onto them.
-These are located at all entries and exits.
-Exit from all stations is clearly marked as to the point beyond which possession of a ticket is no longer required.
+Fares are sold on smartphones, at automated machines, and at staffed counters.
+Single use tickets and multiple use passes are available.
+A fare sold on a smartphone can be validated by holding it directly over an automated gate reader.

 Facilities

-On 26 June 2012, it was announced that the Métro would get Wi-Fi in most stations.
+On 26 June 2012, it was announced that the Metro would get Wi-Fi in most stations.
 Access provided would be free, with a premium paid alternative offer proposed for a faster internet connection.
 As of 2020, the entire RATP network was connected with 4G service, including within tunnels.
 The automated Line 1, Line 4 and Line 14 – as well as some congested stations on Line 13 – have platform edge doors (portes palières) separating the tracks from the platform.

 Accessibility

 Largely because most of its stations were built well before accessibility became a consideration, less than 10 per cent of Paris's metro system is wheelchair accessible ranking it as worst metro system in the world for accessibility.
 The 20 stations of Line 14 (which first opened in 1998) are fully accessible, and all line extensions since 1992 have included lifts at the new stations.
-From 2022 to 2025, 23 new stations on the Métro will be accessible, following extensions to existing lines.
+From 2022 to 2025, 23 new stations on the Metro will be accessible, following extensions to existing lines.
 The four new lines of the Grand Paris Express, which are expected to start opening in 2026, will also be fully accessible.

-The Law on Equal Rights and Opportunities, Participation and Citizenship of Persons with Disabilities of 2005 does not require the Métro to be made accessible.
-RATP estimates that retrofitting the network would cost between 4 and 6 billion euros, leaving aside a number of stations it considers impossible to retrofit.
+The Law on Equal Rights and Opportunities, Participation and Citizenship of Persons with Disabilities of 2005 does not require the Metro to be made accessible.
+RATP estimates that retrofitting the network would cost between 4 and 6 billion euros, and considers several stations impossible to retrofit, leaving them as-is.
 As of 2022, there were no plans to retrofit existing stations with lifts.
 RATP notes that buses and trams in Paris are fully accessible, and many RER & Transilien stations are accessible.